prakharshreyash/rock-paper-scissor-game/README.md

 ### Assignment

-For this challenge, you will create a program to play Rock, Paper, Scissors.
+For this challenge, I have created a program to play Rock, Paper, Scissors.
 A program that picks at random will usually win 50% of the time.
 To pass this challenge your program must play matches against four different bots, winning at least 60% of the games in each match.

 In the file `RPS.py` you are provided with a function called `player`.
 The function takes an argument that is a string describing the last move of the opponent ("R", "P", or "S").
 The function should return a string representing the next move for it to play ("R", "P", or "S").